Landåsbygda – A first taste of Innlandet

 Lynx sounded plausible, but bear and wolf – this far west from the Swedish border?
 Coming from the land down under and knowing how Aussies love to tell tall tales about drop-bears and killer koalas to scare the tourists, I thought there might be a tall tale in the making here.
 Fortunately, during one of our hikes last year, I found the source of the ‘bear’ tale in a magazine.

 The bear story dates back to a freak event in the early 1990’s when a Swedish brown bear decided to go walkabout.
 The bear crossed the Swedish-Norwegian border on its way to Lillehammer, where it swam across the Mjøsa and hiked all the way to Land.
-No doubt hungry after its long journey, it ate one of the local sheep, which outraged the farmer.
+No doubt hungry after its long journey, it ate one of the local sheep, which of course outraged the farmer.

 When the sheep was found (in bits and pieces), the authorities were called in.
 They promptly caught the bear, sedated it and transported it back to Sweden.
 Unfortunately, the bear died on the way home (maybe too much sedation).
 This one incident documents the entire history of bear in Land.